The Last Frontier (miniseries): Plot

+The series is set in Los Angeles and Australia.
 Kate Adamson (Linda Evans) is a struggling single mother from Los Angeles.
-She meets and falls in love with Australian cattle station owner Tom Hannon (Tony Bonner) who is visiting America on business.
-The couple marry after a whirlwind two week courtship.
-Tom leaves for Australia and Kate agrees to follow a week later.
+She meets and falls in love with Australian cattle station owner Tom Hannon (Tony Bonner) who is visiting America.
+The couple marry after a two-week courtship.
+Tom leaves for Australia and Kate agrees to follow.
 Her two children Tina and Marty are unenthusiastic about the move but are convinced by their mother to come along.

-They arrive in the Northern Territory but Tom is not there to meet them.
+They arrive in the Northern Territory, but Tom is not there to meet them.
 Unaware that Tom has been killed in a plane crash on the way home from California, they make their way to Larapinta, Tom's cattle station near Alice Springs.
-Their arrival comes as a shock to Tom's two young daughters Zoe and Emma who were not told of Tom's marriage (he wanted it to be a surprise).
-Kate considers leaving but realizing that she has no money for a return trip she resolves to stay despite a desperate drought.
+Their arrival comes as a shock to Tom's two young daughters Zoe and Emma who were not told of Tom's marriage (he wanted to surprise them).
+Kate considers leaving, but realizing that she has no money for a return trip, she resolves to stay despite a desperate drought.

 She is soon visited by Ed Stenning (Jason Robards) and his daughter Meg (Judy Morris).
-Ed Stennings is a local land baron and the owner of Cutta Cutta, a huge station that borders Larapinta.
+Ed is a local land baron and the owner of Cutta Cutta, a huge station that borders Larapinta.
 Stenning wants to incorporate Larapinta into his holdings and tries to force Kate to sell.
-Her children want to sell and return to California but Tom's daughters insist that they stay on and keep the station going.
+Her children want to sell and return to California but Tom's daughters insist that they keep the station going.
 Kate also begins a relationship with Nick Stenning, Ed's estranged son.

 Larapinta's primary water bore runs dry and Kate must drill a new one or the cattle will die.
-Shortly after the new bore is drilled it is sabotaged.
+Shortly after the well is drilled it is sabotaged.
 Marty sees Ed at the site of the explosion holding a stick of dynamite and Kate files charges against him.
 At the trial Ed collapses and it becomes apparent that he is dying.
-Ed and Nick reconcile and Nick soon realizes that it was Meg who blew up the bore.
+Ed and Nick reconcile and Nick realizes that it was Meg who blew up the bore.

 Nick's reconciliation with Ed causes a break with Kate.
 Kate eventually realizes that Meg was responsible for the bore and Kate confronts Meg.
 Nick and Kate reconcile.